Our review of the Tapsy Tour of Rome: discover what we loved about visiting Rome with the help of Tapsy the mole!

-More than in any other locations the guides made a real effort to make this stop interactive and the kids quickly found themselves hugging columns to see how thick they are and trying to push closed the Pantheon door, which is remarkably heavy!
+More than in any other location, the guides made a real effort to make this stop interactive and the kids quickly found themselves hugging columns to see how thick they are and trying to push closed the Pantheon door, which is remarkably heavy!

 Our last stop was in nearby Camp de’ Fiori where we net our last charterer: a roman baker!

 The kids were exhausted at this point and we had made it to lunchtime so this was a lovely touch and a very ‘roman’ thing to do.

-Tapsy tour of Rome: our comments
+Tapsy tour of Rome Review: our comments

 The idea of the characters and the hourglass was excellent for the kids and rally made a difference in how they engaged with what they heard.

-However, Rome is a big city and the length of the tour reflects the desire of the guides to show as much of it as possible even to the time poor visitor.
+However, Rome is a big city and the length of the tour reflects the desire of the guides to show as much of it as possible even to the time-poor visitor.

-The guides put a lot of heart into it and I really want to commend them for it because distilling knowledge about Rome in bite size, child friendly chunks really is a hard thing to do!
+The guides put a lot of heart into it and I really want to commend them for it because distilling knowledge about Rome in bite-size, child-friendly chunks really is a hard thing to do!